TheRealSibasishBehera/otel_KubeArmor_receiver/example/tutorial.md

 - ##### Create custom collector container

 **Note: I have created a container already and have included it in the kubernetes manifest file in this tutorial.
 You can skip this step if you want and use that instead.
-Skip to [4]( #Deploy the collector in your cluster)**
+Skip to [4] (#Deploy-the-collector-in-your-cluster)**

 1. Build custom collector docker image.
 We would be using the [Dockerfile](Dockerfile) to build the image.
 Ensure you are in the `example` directory.
 Run this command:
      ```